Services

 You are not alone here.

-I’m a neurodivergent counsellor, Dyspraxia and late diagnosed with ADHD, and I understand how powerful it can be to sit with someone who doesn’t need you to explain or justify how your brain works.
+I’m a neurodivergent counsellor, with Dyspraxia and late diagnosed with ADHD, and I understand how powerful it can be to sit with someone who doesn’t need you to explain or justify how your brain works.

 Many of the people I support arrive feeling exhausted from masking, carrying invisible emotional loads, or searching for a space where they can finally exhale and be themselves without pressure or judgement.

-My approach is warm, collaborative and gently holistic — combining professional training with real lived understanding.
 Together, we move at your pace, creating space for insight, self-acceptance and meaningful change that feels sustainable rather than forced.

 "If you don't know where you are going any road can take you there"